Knowledge about connector reliability can lead to more reliable products

 The vast majority of electrical devices are equipped with one or more types of connector, which are known for often being crucial to the reliability of a product.

 As a designer of electronic products, you may need to find out whether the connectors are the weak point in the design, and whether you have chosen the correct connection, which does not reduce the product’s reliability and robustness; or perhaps you need to ensure that the correct solution is implemented to address problems with electrical connectors in practical use.
-Likewise, consumers might sometimes need to research whether the cheaper connector really does fulfil requirements just as well as the alternative, so that a cost saving need not be at the expense of reliability.
+Likewise, designers or purchasers might sometimes need to research whether the cheaper connector really does fulfil requirements just as well as the alternative, so that a cost saving need not be at the expense of reliability.

 In connection with the project “Reliable product development based on the Physics of Failure”, FORCE Technology has set out to find a simple method of answering these questions and gathering practical experience on the importance of materials, barrier layers, contact pressure and structural mechanical conditions.

 Typical failure mechanisms related to connectors are triggered by mechanical, thermal or thermomechanical influences.
 Another group of failure mechanisms (corrosion) are triggered by moisture combined with an aggressive environment.
 This project has used the first group as its starting point, in order to expand upon the traditional HALT (Highly Accelerated Life Testing).
 HALT is an effective method of accelerating failure mechanisms related to temperature and vibration.
 Thus in connection with the project work has been done on targeting HALT to find weaknesses in connectors.

 The HALT process is carried out as a classic thermal and mechanical HALT test.
 The connectors are subjected to an exploration of temperature limits, temperature cycling with ultra-high rates of change of tempeature of up to 60°/min., an exploration of vibration limits and a combination of vibration and temperature cycling.